DarrenKwonDev/DarrenKwonDev.github.io/content/posts/2023-12-28_kernel_study_03.md/index.md

 +++
-title = 'kernel study 03: Inside the Kernel -  How Load Average is Calculated' date = 2023-12-28T04:22:22+09:00 math = true toc = true
+title = 'Inside the Kernel -  How Load Average is Calculated' date = 2023-12-28T04:22:22+09:00 math = true toc = true